 We ask all children to bring a pair of Wellington boots which they keep in school at all times.
-We also request that children also bring a puddle-suit to keep in school.
-We do have some in school, but if you can provide one for your child we would be grateful.
+We wear these and the puddle suits in most weathers.

 What do the children do at forest school?

 A wide variety of activities!
 We start with the children's interests and fascinations and explore these initially through free play and games.